-If improving communications with your employees was on your 2018 list of resolutions, there are many ways to leverage digital technology to achieve this goal.
+If enhancing communications with your employees is on your list of resolutions, utilizing digital technology can help you achieve this goal.
 Businesses that still rely on a “suggestion box” in the break room or some similarly out-of-date mechanism should consider adopting current technology to make employees feel more involved and part of the team.

-The good news is, your employees are already using the types of digital resources you can employ in your efforts to improve communications.
+The good news is, your employees are already using the types of digital resources you can incorporate in your efforts to improve communications.
 These resources include:

 - Chat rooms

 Instant messaging is so commonly used (from front-line employees to senior executives) that it is a “go-to” method for communicating important and timely information to your team.
 It’s also a useful tool for staying in touch with your remote workers.

 Cloud-based mobile technology facilitates higher engagement among workers.
 Applying communications tools in this area often includes the benefits of enhanced data security.
 Also, cloud-based technology can be easily updated and upgraded as new software improvements become available.